bitpay/bitcore/docs/guide/index.md

 # Bitcore v0.8

-Welcome to the documentation for bictore, a pure and powerful JavaScript Bitcoin API.
+Welcome to the documentation for bitcore, a pure and powerful JavaScript Bitcoin API.

 ## Principles